-I am a lover of all things carbohydrate – bread, pasta, rice, potatoes – they all have a special place in my heart (and my stomach).
+I am a lover of all things carbohydrate – bread, web pasta, more about rice, potatoes – they all have a special place in my heart (and my stomach).
 I shudder at the outrageous thought of a low-carb life.
 The Atkins diet makes me cringe.
 I would rather run an extra mile a day than go without my daily starch quota.
 And I especially love potatoes for their unrefined, carby awesomeness.
 I like them fried, roasted, mashed, boiled and especially totted (as in tater tots).

 So it’s no wonder that one of my favorite tapas dishes is Patatas Bravas, which roughly translates to Angry Potatoes.
 What makes these potatoes so damn angry?
 Roasted grape tomatoes, olive oil, sherry vinegar, smoked paprika and cayenne pepper all blended together into a fiery sauce.
 If there’s one thing I love more than carbs, it’s all manner of spice.
 You could say that this dish had me at hello, but that would be a mighty cheesy way to end a blog post.